codesandtags/typerdev/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Social Media Sharing
 Once you finish a typing session, the app will generate a summary of your typing speed, accuracy, and other stats.
-You can share your performance on social media with a simple click to engage with the developer community and help spread the word about CodeType.
+You can share your performance on social media with a simple click to engage with the developer community and help spread the word about TyperDev.

 Feedback & Support
 Feel free to open an issue if you encounter any bugs, have feature requests, or need assistance.
-Your feedback is valuable and helps make CodeType better!
+Your feedback is valuable and helps make TyperDev better!

 ## Roadmap